replicate/keepsake/example/README.md

 # Example model

 A simple neural net to classify Iris flowers in the [Iris data set](https://archive.ics.uci.edu/ml/datasets/iris).
-It is the example used in [the Replicate tutorial](https://replicate.ai/docs/tutorial/).
+It is the example used in [the Keepsake tutorial](https://keepsake.ai/docs/tutorial/).

-This is a somewhat contrived model to demonstrate how Replicate works.
-It's main requirement is that it trains fast, so you can try out Replicate as quickly as possible!
+This is a somewhat contrived model to demonstrate how Keepsake works.
+It's main requirement is that it trains fast, so you can try out Keepsake as quickly as possible!

 ## Install the dependencies